The Jurisprudence of Clarence Thomas: 25 Years on the Court

 On October 25, the Claremont Institute and Federalist Society will consider the mark that Justice Thomas continues to make on American law in a two-part panel discussion with prominent legal scholars and members of the appellate bar.
 What should we make of Justice Thomas’s bold call to reconsider areas of constitutional law, including the Commerce Clause power, the authority of the administrative state, and the First Amendment?
 How should those who favor judicial restraint think about his privileging of the Constitution’s original meaning over the doctrine of stare decisis?
 And what can his jurisprudence teach us about the proper relationship between the Declaration and the Constitution?

-Click here to watch video of the panels.
+Click here to watch video of Panel I: The Lone Jurist.

 3:45 p.m. - Registration